nekoouu/Data-interpretation-and-visualization/README.md

+# Data interpretation and visualization

-• Provided basic statistical descriptions like measures of central tendency and dispersion of data.
+• Provided basic statistical descriptions like measures of central tendency and dispersion of data.<br/>
-• Described the dataset with boxplot, five-number summary, quartiles, interquartile range, standard deviation, mean, mode, and median.
+• Described the dataset with boxplot, five-number summary, quartiles, interquartile range, standard deviation, mean, mode, and median.<br/>
-• Visualized the dataset using scatter-plot matrix, and parallel coordinates technique.
+• Visualized the dataset using scatter-plot matrix, and parallel coordinates technique.<br/>